apache/myfaces-tobago/tobago-assembly/src/main/resources/README.txt

 tobago-theme-scarborough.jar and
 tobago-theme-standard.jar

-in the directory lib with the jdk 1.4 version in jdk14retro, please.
+in the lib directory with the jdk 1.4 version in jdk14retro directory, please.

 The jars

 tobago-theme-charlotteville.jar and
 tobago-theme-richmond.jar

-doesn't need a jdk 1.4 version, because they doesn't contains any classes.
+doesn't need a jdk 1.4 version, because they doesn't contain any classes.

-And add the retrotranslator-runtime-1.0.4.jar from http://www.ibiblio.org/maven2/net/sf/retrotranslator/retrotranslator-runtime/
+And add the retrotranslator-runtime-1.0.8.jar from http://www.ibiblio.org/maven2/net/sf/retrotranslator/retrotranslator-runtime/
 to the WEB-INF/lib dir of your war.